GBrachetta/frames/src/templates/django/README.md

 ## How to get started

-1. Download this repository to your computer and open it with your editor.

-   The app contains a Pipfile, so a virtual shell will be automatically started if you have [pipenv](https://pipenv.pypa.io/en/latest/) installed, otherwise create your virtual environment with the manager of your preference.

-2. Install the requirements with `$ pipenv install` and `$ pipenv install --dev` if using Pipenv, otherwise with `$ pip install -r requirements.txt`.
+1. You're mostly good to go!
+Just activate your virtual environment and start the development server!

+     ```bash
+     pipenv shell
+     python manage.py runserver
+     ```

+2. A superuser has been automatically created during the generation of this project:

+     - Username: `admin`
+     - Password: `admin`
+     - Email: `admin@domain.com`

-3. You can change the name of the project to one of your liking by running
+3. Your main project's name has been changed to **boilerplate**.
+You can change the name of it again by running

-    `$ python manage.py rename <current-project-name> <new-project-name>`
+    `$ python manage.py rename boilerplate <new-project-name>`

     > **Don't rename your project once you've started adding apps.
-The rename script looks for boilerplate files only in order to rename them.
+The rename script looks for specific template files only in order to rename them.
 Once you renamed your project and started developing, stick to that name!**

-4. Apply migrations with `$ python manage.py migrate` to initialize the database with the proprietary Django models.

-5. Run the server with `$ python manage.py runserver`.

 That's all.
 Happy coding!